Australia’s leading Universities: leading excellence, leading debate

 The Go8 is proud of its commitment to excellence: accepting quality students from all backgrounds who become quality graduates; the leaders of tomorrow, in Australia and internationally.

-More than one third of Go8 students (across all levels of study) are the first in their family to attend university.
+Nearly one third of Go8 students (across all levels of study) are the first in their family to attend university.
 One in five commencing undergraduates are from a low SES, regional or remote location.
-(Over 30,000 Australian students from a regional and remote location study at a Go8 university).
+(Over 26,000 Australian students from a regional and remote location study at a Go8 university).

-Go8 bachelor completion rates are higher than other universities with all Go8 members listed in the top 11 for completions).
+Go8 bachelor completion rates are higher than other universities with Go8 members the top 6 for completions.

 Go8 post graduate education: